shuhrat/shuhrat.github.io/_posts/2015-12-27-git-lfs-tips-and-tricks.md

 git config --global filter.lfs.smudge "git-lfs smudge %f"
 ```

-It will save you from having to initialize LFS every time after you clone repository.
+You won't have to initialize LFS every time you clone a repository.

 #### 2. Credentials

 Change your remotes' protocols to `ssh`, so you will not need to use git's [credential-cache][credential-cache].
-Otherwise, you have to type login and password for every file you download from GH media server.
+Otherwise, you have to type login and password for every file you download from the GH media server.

 #### 3. It takes long time to fetch

-LFS has batch mode to download files from server.
+LFS has the batch mode for downloading files from a server.
 But it does not work on clone and checkout due to limitation of git's smudge filters.
 You can skip LFS's smudge filter and fetch LFS objects on demand.
 For that:

-##### 1. Change smudge filter configuration.
+1\.
+Change the smudge filter configuration:

 ```bash
 git config --global filter.lfs.smudge "git-lfs smudge --skip %f"
 ```
- Run `git lfs env` and be sure that smudge filter is skipped.
+ Run `git lfs env` and be sure that the smudge filter is skipped.

-##### 2. Fetch LFS objects after checkout or clone
+2\.
+Fetch LFS objects after checkout or clone:

 ```bash
 git lfs fetch # downloads objects with batch mode